S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 By viewing areas of responsibility as containers for diverse approaches rather than prescriptions for specific behaviors, companies create environments where difference becomes strength rather than friction.

 The key is moving from rigid boundaries that define not just what must be done, but precisely how and when, to resilient boundaries that clearly delineate responsibilities while allowing for varied approaches to fulfilling them.
-This shift doesn't sacrifice clarity or accountability—it enhances them by focusing on outcomes rather than processes.
+This shift doesn't sacrifice clarity or accountability — it enhances them by focusing on outcomes rather than processes.

 ## Practical applications